 Another important aspect of the curriculum comes from students giving back to the community through service to soup kitchens, food banks and annual participation in the clean up of Prospect Park.
 High School students also plan and participate in the United Nations Student Conference on Human Rights and Climate Change every December.

-As the author E. M. Forster posed in Aspects of a Novel, “How do we know what we think, until we see what we say?”
-In other words, it is through writing that we hone and refine what we think.
+It is through writing that we hone and refine what we think.
 Our writing program, which spans the disciplines, is excellent.
 Awards from Scholastic Gold Keys on the regional and national level to yearly acceptance to the Breadloaf Young Writers’ Conference at Middlebury College testify to the strength of our writing program.